MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-best-practices.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-There are several reasons to follow best practices when querying Analytics.
-Reasons include the following:
+There are several reasons to follow best practices when querying Analytics, such as those listed below.

 ::: moniker range="azure-devops"